OAuth 2.0 provider

 Note: All attributes that aren’t listed in the table above are mapped to urn:microsoft:[attributename] claim.

-- Besides the actual Microsoft specific configuration settings, there are a whole range of fields that will help you set up a two factor authentication processd.
-Below each of these are explained.
+Besides the actual provider-specific configuration settings, there are a whole range of fields that will help you set up a two factor authentication process.
+Below, each of these are explained in turn.

 - Use the first identity: System will disregard the "Identity bearing claim" value of the second factor and just focus on identifying the user based on the first one.